 “I will develop a more frequent habit of […] reminding myself that part of my definition of success includes a different definition of “safe” from that which I have been used to – the new “safe” is adaptable and agile and has 50 irons in the fire instead of only 4 piles in the ground.” via The New Safe | Fetch’s Phantasma.

-I was reading Ivan Fetch’s response to Episode 3 of the Creative Giant Show and this reminder really jumped out at me.
+I was reading Ivan Fetch's response to Episode 3 of the Creative Giant Show, and this reminder really jumped out at me.

 The Natural Urge for Perfectionism

-But what popped up for me was actually that I was thinking that we need to add something to Ivan’s quote above that counters the natural urge for perfectionism.
-The fear that we’re not good enough leads to perfectionist habits — the belief being that if it’s perfect, we’re safe.
+What popped up for me was actually that I was thinking that we need to add something to Ivan's quote above that counters the natural urge for perfectionism.
+The fear that we're not good enough leads to perfectionist habits — the belief being that if it's perfect, we're safe.
 But that actually keeps us from being safe, because our real safety is found in being prolific.

 Why?
 Those who ship more and faster get the credit for the ideas.
 Of course, you know what I’m talking about, as you’ve no doubt felt the sting of seeing an idea you’ve been laboriously perfecting hit your network before you were ready because someone else had the courage or naivety to ship the rough gem of the idea.